chainguard-dev/hello-melange-apko/README.md

 # hello-melange-apko

-This is an example app showing how to:
+This repo contains an  example app duplicated across 5 languages showing how to:

 - Package source code into apks using [`melange`](https://github.com/chainguard-dev/melange)
 - Build and publish OCI images using [`apko`](https://github.com/chainguard-dev/apko)
-- Sign and verify OCI images using [`cosign`](https://github.com/chainguard-dev/apko)

 The app itself is a basic HTTP server that returns "Hello World!"